INDIAN FOOD EXPERIENCE – DELICIOUS TREATS TO TRY IN INDIA

 Dahi Bhalla, Aloo Tikki, and Gulab Jamun

-Masala dosa is common breakfast food in the south that became famous throughout India.
-It is a huge dish of cooked batter made of soaked rice and lentils, folded with potato, cheese, or paneer filling, and then served with chutney and idli sambar.
-It was fun to see this being made (as you can see in the video).
+Masala dosa is typical breakfast food in the south that became famous throughout India.
+It is a massive dish of cooked batter made of soaked rice and lentils, folded with potato, cheese, or paneer filling, and then served with chutney and idli sambar.
+It was fun to see this in action (as you can see in the video).

 Kachori Sabzi and Jalebi

 Ok, I know.
-Maggi is just instant noodles – but it is so famous in India that I think it needs its own entry here.
-I craved for something familiar after eating Indian food for weeks, so when I chanced upon a stall that sells these, I immediately ordered it.
+Maggi is just instant noodles – but it is so famous in India that I think it needs its entry.
+I craved something familiar after eating Indian food for weeks, so I immediately ordered it when I chanced upon a stall selling these.
 They added several other vegetables while cooking it, and I told them not to make it spicy.
-I also ordered it with momos to eat it Filipino-style (which my friend found so weird when I showed him the picture).
+I also combined it with momos to eat it Filipino-style.

-Pav Bhaji is commonly found in the Maharashtra region consisting of bread rolls served with thick, tomato-based curry and smothered with cheese.
-I did not really like it, or maybe because I tried a bland version?
+Pav Bhaji is a staple in the Maharashtra region consisting of bread rolls served with thick, tomato-based curry and cheese.
+I did not like it, or maybe because I tried a bland version?
 I will give this another try in the future.